fgarofalo56/csa-inabox-docs/docs/code-examples/index.md

 3. Include detailed comments in code snippets
 4. Ensure all examples are tested and validated
 5. Update the index files to include links to your new example

+If you'd like to contribute code examples to this collection, please see our [contribution guidelines](/CONTRIBUTING.md).